Biden says Manchin, Sinema being confronted by activists is 'part of the process'

 President Biden responded to the confrontations Democratic Sens.
 Joe Manchin and Kyrsten Sinema have faced in recent days amid their lack of support for critical items in his agenda, saying he doesn’t think the tactics used against them are "appropriate," but said it is "part of the process."

-Manchin, D-W.V., and Sinema, D-Ariz., were confronted by activists over the weekend amid a fight to increase the debt ceiling and support Democrats’ $3.5 trillion spending bill.
+Activists confronted Manchin, D-W.Va., and Sinema, D-Ariz., over the weekend amid a fight to increase the debt ceiling and support Democrats’ $3.5 trillion spending bill.

 MANCHIN CONFRONTED BY KAYAKERS IN HIS DC HOUSEBOAT